Google Slides in the ESL classroom

 Nowadays, blogging is very popular, especially among teens.
 You can create a simple version of blogging in a Google presentation.
 After you create a shared presentation, ask your students to write a blog post in their slides.
 Then students can read each other’s posts and write comments.
 They do it with the comment button in the toolbar.
 This may create a short conversation between students.

 Send your students some books with a list of unknown words to read and get ready for a reading club.
 Make a presentation with proper activities to discuss the book and share ideas.
-Here is an example of it.

 Choose a topic for the discussion with your students and send them the necessary word list.
 Create a presentation with lots of interesting questions and activities.
 You can hold this kind of speaking clubs both in your online and offline classes.
 Here are some examples of these presentations.